©2014 Google

 the element’s autocomplete value from

-to something unprotected
+current-password to something unprotected

-(like section-fake
+(like section-fake).

-InvalidStateError
+InvalidStateError exception.
+[HTML5]

 Note: Setting these attributes is unaffected.

-and selectionEnd
+selectionStart and selectionEnd IDL

 attributes will throw an InvalidStateError